pimanov/format-conversion/README.md

     ./site/ru/random1000

 The program converts this list from one format to another.

-The program is implemented on C++ programming language.
+It is implemented on C++.

-The program solves an examination task to Yandex company.

 ## Input Format

 The first two lines contain the names of the input and output formats.
 Both strings from the set "find", "python", "acm1", "acm2", "acm3", "xml".
-In the subsequent lines in the form corresponding to the input format from the first line, the directory tree is described.
-Our task is to output this directory tree in the output format to the output file.
+The directory tree is described in the subsequent lines.
+The form of directory tree corresponds to the input format from the first line.
+The goal is to return the directory tree to output file in the output format.

 ## Output Format

-Print a list of files in the output format to the output file.
+Output file with the list of files in the output format.

 ## Example of run